puzumaki/web-manifesto/README.md

 ### Ethical Design
 Design for well being; do not abuse people's attention, designing attention-grabbing techniques to the detriment of our health or interferes with the person's goal.
 Avoid dark and anti patterns.

-We have a repsonsibility to create a better future.
+We have a responsibility to create a better future.